bandaru5UB/fetch-data-pipeline/README.md

 Additional Questions

-1. How would you deploy this application in production?
+1.How would you deploy this application in production?

 Deployment Strategy: